-It's not enough to grab your customer's attention.
+It’s not enough to grab your customer’s attention.
 You need them to stick around so you can convey your whole message.
 Keep them interested by rewarding their attention.
-Answer your prospects' main question, "What's in it for me?"
-Find ways to describe what makes you a better choice than your competitors.
-You can beat the competition by using powerful terminology such as "free," "save" and "guarantee."
+Answer their main question, “What’s in it for me?”

 4. Keep the content simple

 When it comes to creating flyers that stand out, less is more.
 Remember that you only have a couple seconds to capture the attention of your potential customers, and only one or two more seconds to hook them in with your product.
 That’s why you need to be straight-to-the-point content when describing what your product/service/event is, its benefits and other important details.